 For children, Halloween is almost too good to be true.
-They simply show up at a stranger’s door, dressed as their favorite character, and handfuls of candy are tossed into a bag that’s already bursting with sugary treats.
+They simply show up at a neighbor’s door, dressed as their favorite character, and handfuls of candy are tossed into a bag that’s already bursting with sugary treats.
 For parents, it means days of fighting to keep their children from eating their body weight in sugary junk.

 Veteran parents will tell you your best bet for dealing with Halloween candy is to let your little ones choose a few favorite pieces and hand over the rest of their bounty.
 To make the transaction go a little smoother (and to limit disappointment) try one of these proven strategies for getting kids to let loose of their Halloween candy without a fight: